kg86/satcomp/README.md

 ```console
 pipenv sync
 ```
-This installs package dependencies like `pysat` locally to the repository, which are needed for running the Python scripts.
+This installs package dependencies like `python-sat` locally to the repository, which are needed for running the Python scripts.
 If the command fails, it is likely that you have a different minor version of `Python3` installed.
 In most of the cases, you can exchange the line `python_version` in `Pipfile` with your Python version.